trytoolchest/lug/docs/docs/getting-started/using-files.md

 print(list_root())
 ```

-You'll see the output of `ls` on your root directory.
+In this example, the function `list_root` uses the `lug.sidecar_shell` function to execute the `ls` command inside the
+Docker container and returns the output.
+The `mount` parameter is set to `/`, so the root directory of the host's file
+system is mounted at `/lug` inside the Docker container.

+!!! tip "Lug's `mount` is a Docker mount point"

+    Lug's `mount` is a Docker mount point.
+This means that Docker must have permission to access the mount point.
+Some
+    environments, like Docker Desktop on macOS, require explicitly adding permissions for non-user files – even if
+    you're running as `root`.

-### Using absolute file paths
+### Accessing files with absolute paths

-To use absolute paths in Lug, you'll need:
+When using absolute paths in Lug, there are two things to keep in mind:

-- to add a `/lug` prefix to the absolute path
+1. Add a `/lug` prefix to the absolute path inside the Docker container
-- a mount point that contains the path you're referencing
+2. The mount point set in the Docker sidecar should contain the path being referenced

+Here's an example that accesses a file created on the host system from within the Docker container using an absolute
+path:

 ```python
 import lug